 My goodness, you guys.
 I’ve been waiting for soooo long to share this reveal and story with you and the day is finally here!!
 If you follow my over on Instagram you’ll know that we’ve been working really hard on a special project for the last few months.
 Let me give you some back story here … grab the tissues!

-Months ago we were contacted by Sam’s sister, Angela, and her sister in law, Veronica, who used relative finder to find us, they wanted to reach out and share Sam’s story with us.
+Months ago we were contacted by Sam’s sister, Angela, and her sister in law, Veronica, they wanted to reach out and share Sam’s story with us.
 Sam recently had a beautiful, healthy, baby girl named Abby.
 While Sam had a relatively easy pregnancy, she ended up having a very long labor which resulted in a C-Section.
 Of course, Sam was given spinal anesthesia right before the C-Section … the procedure was complete and the anesthesia was supposed to wear off in about 6-8 hours.
 10+ hours later and Sam still felt like the anesthesia was still present.
 Something wasn’t right and that’s when they started performing tests later to reveal that Sam had suffered from nerve damage on the bottom of her spine which they believe may be related to the procedure.
 Sam was left with very dense motor and sensory paralysis from the waist down, leaving her in a wheelchair.

 While of course, Sam and her hubby Matt were elated that they had a new and healthy baby girl, Sam wasn’t able to go home with her and spent the next 5 months in the hospital.